Adoption & Foster Care

 Foundations Track "Graduate Course"

-The Foundations track follows the same schedule as DivorceCare.
-If you are divorced and have completed the 13-week DivorceCare series, this growth oriented series will help you take the next step toward better relationships in all parts of your life.
-Foundations requires prior approval—email Debra Clark.
+The Foundations track follows a similar schedule as DivorceCare.
+If you are divorced and have completed two rounds of the 13-week DivorceCare course, this growth oriented series will help you take the next step toward better relationships in all parts of your life.
+Beginning March 9, we will be studying Boundaries by Henry Cloud and John Townsend.
+Foundations requires prior approval—email Deanne Schlegel.

 Getting married is an exciting time in life and we are very happy to guide you through the process of how Crossroads can be a part of your great day, and help shape the marriage that follows.